 8 Great Things to Do in Hertfordshire

 Easily reachable from London, Hertfordshire is perfect for a day trip or long weekend getaway.
 You might think it's just a quiet home county, but there's a surprisingly eclectic mix of things to do in Hertfordshire.
 For starters, there’s the rather trendy town of St. Albans which boasts some seriously good eateries.
 Then there’s Warner Bros.
 Studios which goes behind-the-scenes of how the Harry Potter movies were made.
-There’s also oodles of Roman, Medieval and Tudor history, more stately homes than you could shake your stick at and miles of stunning forest trails.
-It’s easy to see why Hertfordshire is one of the UK’s most treasured counties and home to some of our beautiful handpicked holiday homes.
+There’s also oodles of Roman, Medieval and Tudor history, more stately homes than you could shake your stick at, and miles of forest trails.
+It’s easy to see why Hertfordshire is one of the UK’s most treasured counties, and home to some of our beautiful handpicked holiday homes.
 Here at Plum Guide, top quality accommodation is our biggest focus, with just 3% of homes from any given location being accepted onto our site, so you know that a stay with us will be a stay to remember for all the right reasons.

-Hatfield House is one of the Treasure Houses of England, ten of the most magnificent stately homes in the country and definitely one of the best things to see and do in England.
+Hatfield House is one of the Treasure Houses of England, one of the most magnificent stately homes in the country and definitely one of the best things to see and do in England.
 To us, if you’ve seen one stately home you’ve seen them all (yes, you know how hard we are to please).
 By far the most impressive feature of Hatfield House is its gardens.
 Walking through the colourful, perfectly manicured botanical wonderlands including The Sundial Garden and Woodland Gardens is real food for the soul.
 Inside Hatfield House, visitors can explore rooms exemplifying Jacobean style from The King James Drawing Room to the Marble Hall.
-If you're staying in one of our London homes like Highgrove and fancy a day trip from the city, this is a must-visit.

 Rounding off our list of things to do in Hertfordshire, we have Frithsden Vineyard and Puddingstone Distillery.
-Home of Campfire gin, is Hertfordshire’s first small-batch gin distillery.
-Learn the art of gin making on a tour of the distillery and sample a spirit or two.
+Home of Campfire gin, Puddingstone is Hertfordshire’s first small-batch gin distillery.
+Learn the art of gin making on a tour of the distillery, and sample a spirit or two.
 Another welcome stop on the culinary tour of Hertfordshire is Frithsden Vineyard, a boutique English vineyard and winery located in the foothills of the Chilterns.
-Enjoy a wine tasting in the lush English countryside and pick up a bottle or two to enjoy back at one of our gorgeous holiday homes like Waterside Terrace.
+Enjoy wine tasting in the lush English countryside, and pick up a bottle or two to enjoy back at one of our gorgeous holiday homes.